xcat2/xcat-core/docs/source/advanced/kit/introduction.rst

 --------------------------
 A software kit is a tar file that contains the following

-**Kit Configuration File** --- A file describing the contents of this kit.
-This file contains following information
+**Kit Configuration File** --- A file describing the contents of this kit and contains following information

   * Kit name, version, description, supported OS distributions, license information, and deployment parameters
   * Kit repository information including name, supported OS distributions, and supported architectures
   * Kit component information including name, version, description, server roles, scripts, and other data